suaefar/zero-delay-audio-codec/README.md

 Hence, good predictions (which happen for harmonic signals) as well as large exponent values (which happen for non-harmonic signals) result in low significant values, which are compressed with the adaptive Huffman-coding.
 The Huffman-coded residual significant values are signalled with 1 bit (1) to distinguish them from the (0XX) control codes for entry-point, codebook and exponent updates.
-That approach results in a minimum bit rate of two bits per sample (64 kbit/s at 32kHz sample rate) which is approached in silence.
+That approach results in a minimum bit rate of two bits per sample (64 kbit/s at 32 kHz sample rate) which is approached in silence.
 In the [coloured bitmap](images/bitmap.png), significant values are indicated with yellow/orange color.

 The [best-performing predictor](predictor_lpc.m) is currently based on linear predicive coding (LPC) with 3 coefficients inferred from the (max) last 32 samples.